pacificclimate/pdp-docker/README.md

   user and is **not safe to run on hosts with access to sensitive infrastructure**.
 Do not run this image on a workstation, on a self-hosted GitHub runner, or on a server behind the PCIC firewall.
+  (This image is used only for running CI on a GitHub-hosted runner.)

 ### Build args and environment variables